Sedalia, Missouri: Tornadoes

 On October 24, 2021, a EF0 tornado touched down east of Sedalia.
 It is the most recent tornado to strike Sedalia.

 Geography

-Sedalia is located at 38°42'11" North, 93°13'52" West (38.702918, -93.231147).

 According to the United States Census Bureau, the city has a total area of 13.32 sqmi, of which 13.29 sqmi is land and 0.03 sqmi is water.

 Climate

 Sedalia has a typical temperate climate.
 As with most continental climates, the micropolitan area has four seasons.
 Springs in Sedalia are noted for their rainy days and variable temperatures.
 Thunderstorms are common and tornadoes occur during this time of year.
 Summers are usually hot and humid, with droughts occurring during several summers.
 Autumns are usually cool and rainy, although several days of warm weather are not uncommon.
 Winters are generally cold, with snow accumulating several days of the winter season.
 Although not as common, ice storms occur as well.

 Demographics

 Sedalia had a population of around 300 people in 1860, and what was described as a "bona fide population" of around 1,000 in 1865.
 Sedalia has recently become home to many immigrants from Russia or former Soviet bloc nations, who may account for up to 15% of the population.
 Most of the Russian and Ukrainian immigrants who live in Sedalia are members of one of the seven Pentecostal Churches there.